Ice Skating with three kids… alone

 Shopping the January Sales

 If I asked you when the best time is to stock up on school supplies, you’d say July, right?
-It’s when all of the big box stores tend to have boxes of crayons for fifty cents or two, 10-packs of markers for a couple of bucks, and those spiral notebooks that get caught on everything […]
+It’s when all of the big box stores tend to have boxes of crayons for cheap or two, 10-packs of markers for a couple of bucks, and those spiral notebooks that get caught on everything for […]